-Account reviews are provided in connection with advisory accounts.
-Opal Capital's representatives will contact clients at least annually for the purpose of reviewing their account and to determine if there have been changes in their financial situation or investment objectives.
-The underlying investments held in client accounts are reviewed on a more frequent basis.
-Triggering factors for changes to underlying portfolios include the relative valuation changes between asset classes, valuation of the individual security, or economic or political changes that change the perceived risk/reward ratio of a sector or sub-sector of the global or national economy.
+For Opal Capital's sub-advised accounts, the underlying investments held in such accounts are reviewed on an ongoing basis to ensure consistency with the selected strategy.
+Triggering factors for changes to underlying portfolios include additions or changes to client-imposed restrictions, changes to the underlying strategy, the relative valuation changes between asset classes, valuation of the individual security, or economic or political changes that change the perceived risk/reward ratio of a sector or sub-sector of the global or national economy.
 Portfolios are reviewed on an ongoing basis.

-For Fund clients, Opal Capital continually reviews and monitors the funds' holdings in accordance with the investment objectives as detailed in the fund prospectus and SAI.
-Opal Capital's portfolio manager reviews securities activity for the fund daily to ensure that investments are made in conformity with the fund's investment objectives and investment strategies, and that all activity is in compliance with the fund's prospectus and requirements promulgated under the Investment Company Act of 1940 as well as the Investment Advisers Act of 1940.
+For Fund clients, Opal Capital continually reviews and monitors the Funds' holdings in accordance with the investment objectives as detailed in the respective Fund's prospectus and SAI.
+Opal Capital's portfolio manager reviews securities activity for the Funds daily to ensure that investments are made in conformity with each Fund's investment objectives and investment strategies, and that all activity is in compliance with the respective Fund's prospectus and requirements promulgated under the Investment Company Act of 1940 as well as the Investment Advisers Act of 1940.